atinfo/awesome-test-automation/python-test-automation.md

     * [unittest2](https://pypi.python.org/pypi/unittest2) - is a backport of the new features added to the unittest testing framework in Python 2.7 and onwards.
     * [pytest](http://pytest.org/) - is a mature full-featured Python testing tool that helps you write better programs.
     * [nosetests](https://nose.readthedocs.org/en/latest/) - is a nicer testing for python.
+    * [slash](https://github.com/slash-testing/slash) - is a testing framework written in Python.
 - extensions
     * [proboscis](https://pythonhosted.org/proboscis/) -  is a Python test framework that extends Python’s built-in unittest module and Nose with features from TestNG.
-    * [grails](https://github.com/wgnet/grail) - A library which allows test script creation based on steps.
+    * [grail](https://github.com/wgnet/grail) - is a library which allows test script creation based on steps.

 ## TDD \ ATDD \ BDD